A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Methods

 $EI$ measures the percentage of lost intensity that is recovered while $ER$ measures how the maximum intensity of the refocused beam compares to the the maximum intensity of a perfectly focused beam.
-These measures are used in the next section in order to further assess the performance of the estimates for the three tests that were discussed above.
+Since power is directly related to beam intensity, the expected improvement $EI$ can be viewed as a measure of improvement in treatment efficiency.
+Furthermore, based on Pennes bio-heat law \cite{pennes1948analysis}, beam intensity is proportional to the temperature increase at the focal point.
+This temperature increase has an exponential relationship to the tissue damage based on thermal dose model \cite{sapareto1984thermal}.
+Then the expected recovery $ER$ can be viewed as a measure of improvement in required treatment dosage after refocusing.
+These measures are used in the Section~\ref{sec:results} to further assess the performance of the estimated aberrations.